novuhq/novu/docs/docs/channels/chat/slack.md

 1. Go to Slack's developer dashboard [https://api.slack.com/apps](https://api.slack.com/apps).
 2. Create a new application.

-## Generation of webhooks urls for your subscribers
+## Generation of Webhook Urls for your subscribers

 ### Novu Managed (Recommended)